gregdaynes/after.coffee/src/_posts/2021-09-19-cupped-brews.md

 # I don't recommend running this application - Bull queue data + env is required
 ```

-This script came out of a need one Saturday where an applications job queue was not working as expected. _I am on details of what had ocurred_.
+This script came out of a need one Saturday where an applications job queue was not working as expected. _I am fuzzy on details of what had ocurred_.
 It might been from moving job data over to an Elixir application.
 I attempted fixing with several Redis admin tools, but the dataset ended up being too large.

 - Uses event emitter, which was nice for developing in a pipeline style, while ignoring order.
 - This was my first Node ESM module.